 PJ’s Book Club is a non-fiction reading group focusing on current works of history, morality, theology and cultural geography.
 The coordinator (no surprise here!) is Pastor John Valentine and he is the autocratic/dictatorial selector of reading materials for the group.
-PJ’s Book Club is next scheduled to meet and discuss Michael Sandel’s book Justice on the evening of Tuesday, May 23rd in the Center for Ministry at Holy Shepherd Lutheran Church at 7:00 p.m.
+PJ’s Book Club is next scheduled to meet and discuss Jonathan Haidt’s book The Happiness Hypothesis on the evening of Tuesday, September 26th in the Center for Ministry at Holy Shepherd Lutheran Church at 7:00 p.m.
 Get your copy at Amazon or a local bookstore, because the only rule in PJ’s Book Club is that “If you haven’t read the book, you’re not invited to share your opinions!”

 As you read and prepare for our conversation:

 • THINK BEFORE READING!
 How would you define ‘happiness’?
 What makes you happy?
 What makes you unhappy?
 What keeps you from being happy?